ibm-cloud-docs/vpc/block_storage_vpc_resize_boot_volume.md

 ### Increase capacity of an existing boot volume with the API
 {: #expand-existing-boot-vol-api}

-From the API, locate the boot volume you want to expand by making a `GET \volumes` call.
+With the API, locate the boot volume that you want to expand by making a `GET \volumes` call.
 Then, make a `PATCH \volumes` call with the ID of the boot volume and specify a new value for capacity.

 For example, this call increases capacity of a boot volume to 250 GB.